Nearly 180 people killed in Syria's Eastern Ghouta in 2 weeks

 The group said that 177 people had been killed in the latest offensive, and more than 800 civilians, including at least 200 children, had been injured.

-UNICEF, the UN's agency for children, said that 30 children had been killed in the first two weeks of the the year, and that 200,000 children had been trapped there since 2013.
+UNICEF, the UN's agency for children, said that 30 children had been killed in the first two weeks of the year, and that 200,000 children had been trapped there since 2013.

 "It is shameful that nearly seven years into the conflict, a war on children continues while the world watches.
 Millions of children across Syria and in neighboring countries have suffered the devastating consequences of unabating levels of violence in several parts of the country," UNICEF said in a statement Sunday.